speakeasy-api/openapi-directory/SDKs/adyen.com/BalancePlatformService/1/go/README.md

 ### PaymentInstruments

 * `GetPaymentInstrumentsID` - Get a payment instrument
+* `GetPaymentInstrumentsIDReveal` - Get the reveal information of a payment instrument
 * `GetPaymentInstrumentsIDTransactionRules` - Get all transaction rules for a payment instrument
 * `PatchPaymentInstrumentsID` - Update a payment instrument
 * `PostPaymentInstruments` - Create a payment instrument